Does My Vehicle Qualify for GoShare?

 Vehicle Inspection – Exceptions

 If you have a vehicle that has a model year which is current to or newer than the current calendar year, you will go through a simplified inspection process.
 In 2019, a vehicle considered “new” for the purpose of a simplified vehicle inspection is a model year 2019 or 2020.
-Because the state of Texas requires annual vehicle safety inspections that meet our inspection criteria, applicants in Texas are also eligible for the simplified process.
+In 2020, this will be a model year 2020 or 2021.
+Because the states of Texas and Virginia require annual vehicle safety inspections that meet our inspection criteria, applicants from these states may also be eligible for the simplified process by providing us their state inspection documents.

-For those doing a simplified inspection, you will not be required to do a complete inspection on your vehicle.
-However, you will be asked to provide images of the front, back and sides of the vehicle.
+For those doing a simplified inspection, you will still be asked to provide images of the front, back, and sides of the vehicle.
+You must also provide proof of insurance and registration.

 Registration and Insurance